0xB10C/bitcoin/doc/tracing.md

 5. NetGroup as `uint64`.
 A Bitcoin Core internal group identifier for network addresses.
 It should be costly for an attacker to obtain addresses with many different group identifiers.
 6. Number of existing outbound connections as `uint64` excluding the newly opened outbound connection.

+#### Tracepoint `net:evicted_connection`

+Is called when a connection is evicted by us.
+Passes information about the evicted peer and the time at connection establishment.

+Arguments passed:
+1. Peer ID as `int64`
+2. Peer address and port (IPv4, IPv6, Tor v3, I2P, ...) as `pointer to C-style String` (max. length 68 characters)
+3. Connection Type (inbound, feeler, outbound-full-relay, ...) as `pointer to C-style String` (max. length 20 characters)
+4. Network the peer connects from as `uint32` (1 = IPv4, 2 = IPv6, 3 = Onion, 4 = I2P, 5 = CJDNS).
+See `Network` enum in `netaddress.h`.
+5. NetGroup as `uint64`.
+A Bitcoin Core internal group identifier for network addresses.
+It should be costly for an attacker to obtain addresses with many different group identifiers.
+6. Connection established UNIX epoch timestamp as `uint64`.

 ### Context `validation`

 #### Tracepoint `validation:block_connected`